PxlSyl/egui-desktop/README.md

 # egui-desktop

-A comprehensive desktop UI framework for egui applications with native window decorations, advanced theming, and cross-platform desktop integration.
+A comprehensive desktop UI framework for egui applications with native-like window decorations, advanced theming, and cross-platform desktop integration.

 ## 📸 Screenshots